What is an Electromyogram / EMG and Nerve Conduction Test?

 Parts of the test are uncomfortable but not severely painful.
 The anxiety before the test can be more of a factor than the test itself.
 A majority of the time spent with the patient is setting up the studies and running the computer.
 Electrical stimulation and use of the pin electrode is only a very small amount of the time.

 The electrical stimulation of the nerve conduction study could be compared to a static electricity shock from a doorknob after walking across carpet.

 The pin insertion could be compared to being pinched by someone's fingernails.
 (And how do we know this?
 We have done it on ourselves first!)

 Is sedation or anesthesia used?

-No, the test is fairly well tolerated and the patient needs to be awake to follow instructions, if possible, during the exam.
+Not in most cases.
+The test is fairly well tolerated and the patient needs to be awake to follow instructions, if possible, during the exam.
 However, a very mild dose of medication can be arranged if a patient or caregiver feels that it would be advisable based on past experience with procedures.
 You may bring a pacifier or bottle to help soothe an infant.

 Please call the Pediatric Rehab office at 513-636-7480 to discuss this need or if you have any questions.
 In order to keep the tests running on time, patients who require medication for the test may need to arrive earlier.
 This can be confirmed with the Pediatric Rehab office.

 Are there any side effects from a nerve conduction test or EMG?

 There are no real side effects, but patients may experience some minor irritation at the pin insertion sites.
 Otherwise, there are no lasting effects from either the nerve conduction test or the EMG.

 Is there an age limit on this test?

 No, an EMG can be performed on any individual from infancy to old age.
 Infant and toddler exams can be more restricted because of inability to cooperate because of their young age.

 Can the caregiver be in the room during the exam?